 Between 2005 and 2014, the number of Vietnamese scientific publications recorded in Thomson Reuters' Web of Science increased at a rate well above the average for Southeast Asia.

-According to a 2015 survey, 78% of Vietnam's population had access to "improved" sanitation; however, about 21 million people in the country still lacked access.
+According to a survey conducted in 2015, approximately 78% of Vietnam's population had access to "improved" sanitation, but about 21 million people still lacked access.

-By 2015, 97% of the population in Vietnam had access to improved water sources.
+In 2015, 97% of the Vietnamese population had access to improved water sources.

-In 2015, Vietnam's crude oil reserve was approximately 4.4 billion barrels, ranking first in Southeast Asia.
+In 2015, Vietnam's crude oil reserve was approximately 4.4 billion barrels, ranking first in Southeast Asia, while the proven gas reserves were about 0.6 trillion cubic metres, ranking it third in Southeast Asia.

 In 2015, Vietnam's military expenditure totalled approximately US$4.4 billion.

-In May 2016, US President Barack Obama further normalised relations with Vietnam after he announced the lifting of an arms embargo on sales of lethal arms to Vietnam.
+In May 2016, US President Barack Obama further normalized relations with Vietnam by announcing the lifting of an arms embargo on sales of lethal arms to Vietnam.

 In 2016, Vietnam won their first gold medal at the Olympics.

-In 2016, the Vietnam marine life disaster occurred, caused by factories polluting the air and water.
+In 2016, the Vietnam marine life disaster occurred.

 In 2016, the overall fisheries production of Vietnam from capture fisheries and aquaculture was 6.7 million MT.

-In late 2016, the Vietnamese government abandoned its plan to develop a nuclear reactor due to public concern over radioactive contamination.
+In late 2016, the Vietnamese government abandoned its plan to develop a nuclear reactor due to public concern.

 As of 2017, the Vietnam Electricity Group (EVN) made up about 61.4% of the country's power generation system with a total power capacity of 25,884 MW.

-In 2017, Vietnam hosted roughly 13 million tourists, an increase of 29.1% over the previous year.
+In 2017, Vietnam hosted roughly 13 million tourists, an increase of 29.1% over the previous year, contributing 7.5% of the total GDP.

 In 2017, Vietnam signed the UN treaty on the Prohibition of Nuclear Weapons.

-In 2017, Vietnam's under-20 football team managed to qualify for the FIFA U-20 World Cup for the first time.
+In 2017, the Vietnamese under-20 football team qualified for the FIFA U-20 World Cup for the first time.

-In September 2018, the Hanoi People's Committee urged the citizens of the country to stop eating dog and cat meat, citing the risk of diseases like rabies and leptospirosis.
+In September 2018, the Hanoi People's Committee urged citizens to stop eating dog and cat meat due to the risk of diseases like rabies and leptospirosis.

 A study released in 2018 revealed that Vietnam is a destination for the illegal export of rhinoceros horns from South Africa.